 Holy Places, Small Spaces: A Hopeful Future for the Small Membership Church

 This popular title has been sold out.
-Bill is looking for a cowriter to develop an updated 2nd Edition, possibly by the end of 2018.
+Bill is looking for a cowriter to develop an updated 2nd Edition, possibly early in 2019.
 The second edition will have additional material and be available in e-book formats, as well as, print.

 Going Home: Facing Life's Final Moments without Fear